 The following message is printed:

-Hey leets, Im glad you found the way to this step.
-Search the other 2 files and takeoff to the next step! <Yours, santa> |
+Search the other 2 files and takeoff to the next step!

 At this stage I use binwalk to inspect the pdf for more files.
 I use the recursive flag with high depth to extract as much as possible.
 The latest version of binwalk also extracts Zlib’s for me which was nice.